yanxu2021/ApartmentUs1/Challenge 1 - Planning.md

  5. Show.js
  6. Edit.js
  7. NotFound.js
-## What forms will you need?
+## :thought_balloon: What forms will you need?
-## What fields are on those forms?
+## :thought_balloon: What fields are on those forms?
-## Do your forms match your database schema?
+## :thought_balloon: Do your forms match your database schema?
-## What are the user flows?
+## :thought_balloon: What are the user flows?
-## Protected vs. unprotected pages?
+## :thought_balloon: Protected vs. unprotected pages?
-## What is the most important user flow of the application?
+## :thought_balloon: What is the most important user flow of the application?
-## Is this flow easy and intuitive for the user?
+## :thought_balloon: Is this flow easy and intuitive for the user?

 [ Go Back ](https://github.com/yanxu2021/ApartmentUs/blob/main/README.md)